 It’s been proven time and time again that the sooner you start walking around and exercising after a baby,the quicker your recovery will be.
 However, this will only be the case if you’re using the right types of exercise.
 You need to take it slowly and use exercises that are aimed at rebuilding your inner abdominal muscles.

 My favorite postpartum workout program is specifically designed for women to use postpartum and addresses any abdominal separation that might have occurred.
 It can be used whether you had a c section or gave birth naturally.
-To read more about it, read my review here!
+To read more about it, see my post here

 I’ve always loved natural remedies, they usually don’t have negative side effects and I can take them without worrying if they’ll negatively affect my baby.
 Some can be used to help your incision heal quicker and minimize scarring.
 Others help with after pains, cramping, imbalanced hormones, and more.